10-12-white/10-12-white.github.io/maths/maths/rudin.md

 If so, then $x + r = \frac{m}{n} + \frac{a}{b} = \frac{am + bn}{bn} $

-Once we are able to say this, it is clear this this is a rational number.
+Once we are able to say this, it is clear that this is a rational number.

 But, we know that x is NOT rational, so therefore cannot be stated as a fration, it is NOT possible for x + r to be a fraction, and therefore is not rational.
 Proof by contradiction.